 |From 24 June 2016, the VCCC building will be the new home for the Peter MacCallum Cancer Centre.
 It will also provide new cancer research and clinical services for Melbourne Health, new research facilities for The University of Melbourne and education facilities.|

 The VCCC building is located on the intersections of Flemington Road, Grattan Street and Elizabeth Street.
 Covered bridges connect the VCCC building to new facilities at The Royal Melbourne Hospital.

-In addition to the new facilities being built, eight world-leading cancer organisations have come together to share knowledge and resources and drive the next generation of cancer research, education, treatment and care.
+In addition to the new facilities, ten world-leading cancer organisations have come together to form the VCCC Alliance to share knowledge and resources and drive the next generation of cancer research, education, treatment and care.

-The VCCC Project is jointly funded by the Victorian and Australian governments.
-Construction of the new $1 billion facility will begin in 2011 and be completed by the end of 2015.
+The VCCC Project was jointly funded by the Victorian and Australian governments.

 Explore this website to learn more about the VCCC Project.

 For information about the new building and getting there, click here.

 Minister for Health, Jill Hennessy, today announced details of the organisations that have secured a coveted place in the state-of-the-art VCCC following a worldwide search.

 17 July 2016